m-ab-s/media-autobuild_suite/README.md

         - cuda (built-in)
         - cuvid (built-in)
         - libmp3lame (mingw)
-        - libopus (git)
+        - libopus (mingw)
         - libvorbis (mingw)
         - libvpx (git)
         - libx264 (git)
         - libx265 (hg)
         - nvenc (built-in)
-        - schannel with gcrypt (1.7.6)
+        - schannel with gcrypt (mingw)
             - enabled by default if openssl or gnutls aren't enabled
-            - libgcrypt can be switched by gmp with --enable-gmp
+            - libgcrypt can be switched by gmp (mingw) with --enable-gmp
         - sdl2 (2.0.5) (needed for ffplay)
             - enabled by default, use --disable-sdl2 if unneeded
     - Zeranoe-emulating build (in addition to Light)